Jonny Quest: Music

 The music group "The Swingtips" recorded a version of the original Jonny Quest series theme for their 2007 album Roswell.

 Direct-to-video film

 On June 23, 2015, characters from Jonny Quest starred in a crossover animated direct-to-video film with Tom and Jerry entitled, Tom and Jerry: Spy Quest.

+Fanzines

+The fanzine Jonny Quest Adventurezine was published in 1979 by Cornell Kimball.

 Parodies and homages

 The characters and setting of Jonny Quest have frequently been the subject of brief parodies, especially in later animated programs, some of which have aired on Cartoon Network's Adult Swim late-night programming block.
 WarnerMedia owns both Cartoon Network and the rights to the entire Hanna-Barbera library, including Jonny Quest.
 In addition, there have been several substantial references to the show: